pnnl/QASMBench/README.md

 ## Metrics
-We propose a set of circuit based evaluation metrics representing various features of a quantum application.
-These metrics are designed such that through them certain estimation can be performed on executing a particular circuit over a particular NISQ device.
-The metrics serve as useful indicators on how a quantum circuit can stress a NISQ hardware device.
+We propose a set of circuit-based evaluation metrics representing various features of a quantum application.
+These metrics are designed such that through them certain estimations can be performed on executing a particular circuit over a particular NISQ device.
+The metrics serve as useful indicators of how a quantum circuit can stress a NISQ hardware device.
 Please see our [paper](qasmbench.pdf) for the math formula and analysis.

 ### Circuit Width

 Circuit width is defined as the number of qubits that enter the superposition state at least once within an application’s lifespan.
 Qubits that are measured in the interim of a circuit and re-enter superposition are only counted as one qubit towards the circuit width.
 Circuit width dictates the spatial capacity required for a quantum device in order to run the quantum circuit.
-The following figure show the circuit width of QASMBench:
+The following figure shows the circuit width of QASMBench:
 ![alt text](img/circuit_width.png)

 ### Circuit Depth

 Circuit depth is defined as the minimum time-evolution steps required to complete a quantum application.
 Time evolution is the process of completing all gates defined at time T=T(j), and once these are completed, the circuit moves onto time T = T(j+1), where the following gates are to be processed.
 Circuit depth can be computed by decomposing OpenQASM code into a n(q) x T matrix Q, where Q(q(i),t(j)) is the time-evolution steps to complete the gate on qubit i at time j.
 The sum of the maximum time in each column is then equal to the minimum time required for a quantum application.
-The following figure show the circuit depth of QASMBench:
+The following figure shows the circuit depth of QASMBench:
 ![alt text](img/circuit_depth.png)

 ### Gate Density

 Gate density, or operation density, describes the occupancy of gate slots along the time-evolution steps of a quantum circuit.
 As certain qubits might need to wait for other qubits in the time evolution (i.e, gate dependency), they remain idle by executing the identity gate (ID gate).
 Consequently, if a gate slot is empty due to dependency, it implies a lower occupancy for the quantum hardware.
 This is similar to a classical processor, where data dependency introduces pipeline bubbles and reduced occupancy.
-We propose Gate Density to measure the likely occupancy of a circuit when mapping to a quantum hardware.
-The following figure show the gate density of QASMBench:
+We propose Gate Density to measure the likely occupancy of a circuit when mapping to quantum hardware.
+The following figure shows the gate density of QASMBench:
 ![alt text](img/gate_density.png)

 ### Retention Lifespan

-Retention Lifespan describes the maximum lifespan of a qubit within a system, and is motivated by the T1 and T2 coherence time of a quantum device.
+Retention Lifespan describes the maximum lifespan of a qubit within a system and is motivated by the T1 and T2 coherence time of a quantum device.
 A longer lifespan of a quantum system implies more decay to the ground state (T1) and state-transition due to environment noise (T2), thus is more susceptible to information loss.
 Therefore, we propose taking the qubit with the longest lifespan to determine the system’s retention lifespan.
 Using this metric, one can estimate if a particular circuit can be executed in a NISQ device with high fidelity, given its T1/T2 coherence time.
 Note, all IBM-Q machines offer T1/T2 coherence time as status indicators for the hardware.
 As circuit depth can grow substantially, we introduce the log operator to shrink the scale.
-The following figure show the retention lifespan of QASMBench:
+The following figure shows the retention lifespan of QASMBench:
 ![alt text](img/retention_lifespan.png)

 ### Measurement Density

 Measurement density assesses the importance of measurements in a circuit.
-A higher measurement count implies the fact that each measurement might be of relatively less importance (e.g., periodic measurement in QEC, or measurement over ancilla qubits), whereas for application with less measurements, the measurement may be of utmost importance.
+A higher measurement count implies the fact that each measurement might be of relatively less importance (e.g., periodic measurement in QEC, or measurement over ancilla qubits), whereas for applications with fewer measurements, the measurement may be of utmost importance.
 The importance also increases when a measurement accounts for a wider and/or deeper circuit.
 A good example is the SWAP test, where the circuit can be very large but only one measurement is taken to report the similarity.
 Consequently, this measurement is extremely important to the application.
-Since the circuit depth/width can be large and the importance of measurement decays when circuit depth/width keeps on increasing, we add a log to shrink the scale.
-The following figure show the retention lifespan of QASMBench:
+Since the circuit depth/width can be large and the importance of measurement decays when the circuit depth/width keeps on increasing, we add a log to shrink the scale.
+The following figure shows the retention lifespan of QASMBench:
 ![alt text](img/measurement_density.png)

 ### Entanglement Variance

 Entanglement Variance measures the balance of entanglement across the qubits of a circuit.
 Circuits with a higher Entanglement Variance indicate that certain qubits are more connected than other qubits (i.e., using more 2-qubit gates such as CX than others).
-This metric implies that when the circuit is mapped to a NISQ device: (i) less SWAP gates are needed if those hotspot qubits are mapped to the central vertices in the NISQ device topology, such as Qubit-1 in ibmq-belem and Qubit-2 in ibmq-yorkton).
+This metric implies that when the circuit is mapped to a NISQ device: (i) fewer SWAP gates are needed if those hotspot qubits are mapped to the central vertices in the NISQ device topology, such as Qubit-1 in ibmq-belem and Qubit-2 in ibmq-yorkton).
 A higher entanglement variance implies a higher potential benefit from a good logic-physical qubit-mapping through quantum transpilation.
-If the entanglement variance is zero, little benefit should be expected from a better transpilation strategy; (ii) Given 2-qubit gate is one of the major sources introducing error, a higher Entanglement Variance implies uneven error introduction among qubits.
-The following figure show the entanglement variance of QASMBench:
+If the entanglement variance is zero, the little benefit should be expected from a better transpilation strategy; (ii) Given 2-qubit gate is one of the major sources introducing error, a higher Entanglement Variance implies uneven error introduction among qubits.
+The following figure shows the entanglement variance of QASMBench:
 ![alt text](img/entanglement_variance.png)

 ### OpenQASM

 OpenQASM (Open Quantum Assembly Language) is a low-level quantum intermediate representation (IR) for quantum instructions, similar to the traditional *Hardware-Description-Language* (HDL) like Verilog and VHDL.
-OpenQASM is the open-source unified low-level assembly language for IBM quantum machines publically available on cloud that have been investigated and verified by many existing research works.
+OpenQASM is the open-source unified low-level assembly language for IBM quantum machines publically available on the cloud that have been investigated and verified by many existing research works.
 Several popular quantum software frameworks use OpenQASM as one of their output-formats, including [Qiskit](https://github.com/Qiskit/qiskit), [Cirq](https://github.com/quantumlib/cirq), [Scaffold](https://github.com/epiqc/ScaffCC), [ProjectQ](https://github.com/ProjectQ-Framework/ProjectQ), etc.

 #### Qiskit
 The *Quantum Information Software Kit* ([Qiskit](https://github.com/Qiskit/qiskit)) is a quantum software developed by *IBM*.
 It is based on Python.
 OpenQASM can be generated from Qiskit via: